scottliu207/simple_user_sys/README.md

 ## Basic

 	./run.sh -u
-Runs up all necessary docker containers, it will start to pull MySQL, Redis and Simple User App images if it did not find any in your local environment.
+Runs all necessary Docker containers.
+It will start to pull MySQL, Redis, and Simple User App images if it does not find any in your local environment.

 	./run.sh -d
- Shuts down the docker containers
+ Shuts down the Docker containers.

 	./run.sh -b
-Builds docker images from this current version.
+Builds Docker images from the current version.

 	/.run.sh -h
 Gets more info about this script.

 ## Current Feature
 - Users
-	- Allow users to sign up and verify by email.
+	-   Allows users to sign up and verify by email.
-	- Allows users to sign in with Basic-Auth and Google Oauth2.
+	-   Allows users to sign in with Basic Auth and Google OAuth2.
-	- Signs out and revoke user's credentials.
+	-   Signs out and revokes user credentials.
 - User dashboard
 	-  Own profile
+	    - Shows user's profile
-		- Allows user to update their username and password.
+	    - Allows users to update their username and password.
 	-  User list
-		-	Retrieves user list with searching and pagenating.
+	    -  Retrieves user list with search and pagination.
-	-	User statistic
+	-  User statistics
-		-	Shows total user sign up.
+	    -  Shows total user sign-ups.
-		-	Shows total number of active users today.
+	    -  Shows the total number of active users today.
-		-	Shows average number of active users in the last seven days.
+	    -  Shows the average number of active users in the last seven days.

 ## Todo
-- Recovery mech
+-  Recovery mechanism
-- Log mech middleware
+-  Log mechanism middleware